botlabs-gg/yagpdb-docs-v2/content/docs/moderation/logging.md

 ## Blacklisting Channels

-Under the Logging page on the control panel you may blacklist channels for log creation.
-Using the logs command in a blacklisted channel will return an error message.
-Moderation actions will also not generate or attach logs in blacklisted channels.
+Under the Logging page on the control panel you may denylist channels for log creation.
+Using the logs command in a denylisted channel will return an error message.
+Moderation actions will also not generate or attach logs in denylisted channels.

 ## Deleting Logs